jibingl/CCNA-CCNP/STP.md

 Timer | N/A | 15s | 15S | N/A |

 ### _portfast & bpduguard_
-The command `switchport access portfast` quickly moves access ports to _forwarding_ by passing _listening_ and _learning_.
+The command `SW(config-if)#spanning-tree portfast` quickly moves access ports to _forwarding_ by passing _listening_ and _learning_.
 However, it may lead to loop links when a new switch connects to this fast-port.
-To solve the issue, `switchport access bpduguard` is used to block BPDU packets coming into the fast-port.
+To solve the issue, `SW(config-if)#spanning-tree bpduguard` is used to block BPDU packets coming into the fast-port.
 ## RSTP (802.1W)
 ### _Forming RSTP_
 Steps and process are the same as STP.